I tested the N76E003AT20, which has:

 The 8051 is an extremely simple microcontroller, and because many of the most commonly-used peripherals are bit-addressable, there’s barely a reason to do peripheral libraries.
 Having said that, there’s a lot of standard operations that get a little tedious — especially initialization code.
 Nuvoton included essentially two unrelated systems that help you be a bit more productive when you’re programming the 8051.

-Saying that Function_Define.h is “just a set of preprocessor macros” is like saying Citizen Kane is “that movie with the sled” — this is essentially a collection of 500 tasks you find yourself writing all the time, all put in one file.
+Saying that Function_Define.h is “just a set of preprocessor macros” is like saying Citizen Kane is “just a movie about a sled” — this is essentially a collection of 500 tasks you find yourself writing all the time, all put in one file.

 Want to capture rising-edge events of P1.2 with CAP0 on IC1?
 No problem; just dump this line of code in your source file: